Being Present With Emotions

 Most of us have difficulty being present with our emotions, simply allowing them to exist as they are.
-Instead, we use various strategies to avoid our feelings, oftentimes without even being aware of it.
-This stems from how we were conditioned to relate to emotions by the family and culture we grew up in and impactful events during our childhood, as well as our natural instinct to avoid pain and discomfort.
+Instead, we use various strategies to try to change and avoid our feelings, oftentimes without even being aware we are doing it.
+Some of these strategies developed automatically, to help us survive painful, overwhelming situations, especially as children.
+We also try to regulate our emotions according to beliefs about what we should and shouldn’t feel, which were taught to us by the family and culture we grew up in.

-In order to become more conscious people, and more psychologically, spiritually, and even physically healthy, we must change our relationship to our inner experience.
-The work that is required of us is both simple and difficult: to learn how to be present with ourselves in a non-judgmental and curious way.
-Rather than avoiding and rejecting our emotions, or acting on them impulsively, we must develop the capacity to mindfully experience them.
+In order to become healthier – psychologically, spiritually, and physically – we must develop a new relationship with our inner experience.
+The work that is required of us is both simple and difficult: to learn how to allow our feelings to be whatever they are.
+Rather than avoiding, rejecting, and controlling what we feel, we must develop the capacity to mindfully experience it in a non-judgmental and curious way.

-When we have a healthy relationship with our feelings we don’t reject them, assume that our emotional reactions are the truth, or act them out on others; we welcome them with curiosity and mindful awareness, and use them as a gateway into deeper understanding of ourselves.
+The healing and growth offered by therapy requires developing a healthy relationship with our emotions in which we don’t reject them, but nor do we act them out, or assume that our reactions are the truth.
+We must learn to welcome all of our feelings with curiosity and compassion, and use them as a gateway into deeper understanding of ourselves.

-This attitude of openness towards all feelings is expressed in this poem, written by the 13th century Sufi mystic, Rumi:
+This approach is captured by the Guest House, a poem written by the 13th century Sufi mystic, Rumi:

 The Guest House